Term vs. whole life insurance: Which is right for you?

 The cash value grows at a guaranteed rate

-Note that with some companies, such as Guardian, whole life policies can also earn annual dividends (a portion of the insurer’s profits) that can increase your cash value and provide other benefits.
+Note that with mutual life insurance companies, such as Guardian, whole life policies can also earn annual dividends (a portion of the life insurance company’s profits) that can increase your cash value and provide other benefits.
 While not guaranteed, Guardian has paid dividends to participating individual life policyholders every year since 1868.5

 Key differences between term and whole life insurance

-The added value of whole life insurance and the certainty that the insurer will eventually have to pay a death benefit can mean that a whole life policy premium is higher than for a term policy.
+The added value of whole life insurance and the certainty that the insurer will eventually have to pay a death benefit usually means that life insurance costs for whole life are higher than for a term policy.

-Here are some of the other features and differences that can help you decide which type of policy is best for your needs:
+Here are some of the other features and differences that can help you decide which type of policy is best for your personal finance needs:

 Policy feature | Term life insurance | Whole life insurance |